Fewsats/simplecheckout-ts/DOCS.md

 ### High-Level Data Flow

-1.  **Initialization**: The merchant's website initializes our SDK by creating a `new SmartCheckout('pk_sandbox_...')` instance with their publishable key.
+1.  **Initialization**: The merchant's website initializes our SDK by creating a `new SimpleCheckout('pk_sandbox_...')` instance with their publishable key.
-2.  **Configuration Fetch**: The SDK sends the publishable key to the SmartCheckout API (`/api/v1/provider-config`) to fetch the necessary provider configuration (vault ID, route ID, etc.).
+2.  **Configuration Fetch**: The SDK sends the publishable key to the SimpleCheckout API (`/api/v1/provider-config`) to fetch the necessary provider configuration (vault ID, route ID, etc.).
 3.  **Form Initialization**: The merchant calls a method like `initEmbeddedCreditCardForm()` to create a form instance.
 4.  **Mounting**: The merchant calls `.mount('#container')` to render the form on their page.
 The SDK injects the required HTML and CSS, and then uses a provider-specific library (`VGSCollect.js`) to create secure iframes for the sensitive fields.
 5.  **Submission**: